Medicinal Cannabis in Europe

 Public consumption of cannabis is an offence.
 However, its recreational use at home is legal and cannabis social clubs are also allowed.
 Moreover, a limited list of cannabis-derived pharmaceutical products is licensed for usage.

 All narcotics in Portugal, including cannabis, are legal.
+The medical use of cannabis was made legal in 2018.

 Known for attracting tourists into its rich canals and local coffee shops, individuals can buy cannabis, provided it is a maximum of 5 grams per person.
 Furthermore, under the Opium Act in 1999, the Netherlands began planning clinical trials to test the efficacy of medical cannabis.